FAQAll of your frequently asked questions are answered here

 Yes, we have backup cables and equipment/systems in the instance a piece of equipment fails.
 Although we follow maintenance procedures, complete failure of a piece of equipment is not out of the question.
 On occasion, we have had a sudden short in a speaker/microphone cable or device connector.
 These pieces can be replaced within minutes.
 Each sound system carries a backup computer.

 The basic sound package does not include lights.
 We do offer packages with lighting.
 A choice can be made between high tech and low tech lighting or a combination of fixtures as well as up-lighting.
-More information about our available packages can be seen on the Packages page or a breakdown by definition of equipment and fixtures is found on the Services Defined page.
-Pictures can be view on our Pinterest Site.
+More information about our available packages can be seen on our Pinterest site, the Packages page or a breakdown by definition of equipment and fixtures is found on the Services Defined page.

 The Value of Entertainment …push, pull, press, pluck or pound… by Chris Koval